Complex CNN CSI Enhancer for Integrated Sensing and Communications: Simulation Results

 Fig.~\ref{fig:NMSE_compare} shows the CSI estimation NMSE of the ISAC complex CNN applied to the test CSI data.
 We choose the LS, LMMSE, DFT-based transform-domain, and the state-of-the-art dualCNN~\cite{2021JiangdualCNN} CSI estimators as comparisons, where dualCNN treats the real and imaginary parts of the CSI as two isolated real-value channels.
-We choose dualCNN since it shares similar complexity with the proposed ISAC complex CNN.
+The dualCNN shares similar complexity with the proposed ISAC complex CNN.
 The CSI estimation NMSEs for LMMSE and dualCNN are referenced to \cite{2021JiangdualCNN}.
-For the dualCNN trained based on the CSI data under 5 dB SNR, it achieves comparable CSI estimation NMSE performance to the LMMSE method with lower complexity.
-We can see that the CSI estimation NMSE of the proposed ISAC complex CNN CSI enhancer is much lower than the above two CSI estimators by around 17 dB given the same SNR.
-This is because the proposed ISAC complex CNN can maintain the complex-valued signal transfer without possible deviation caused by treating the real and imaginary parts of the complex CSI as isolated data, and the ISAC transform modules make the ISAC complex CNN able to extract the sparse transform-domain CSI tensors more efficiently. { DFT-based transform-domain method also exploits the sparse CSI expression in the transform-domain by padding zero to all the noise-like transform-domain CSI elements.
-However, it can not maintain the phase of transform-domain CSI.
-Therefore, the CSI estimation NMSE of the DFT-based transform-domain method is significantly larger than the ISAC complex CNN CSI enhancer.} Moreover, the CSI estimation NMSE of ISAC complex CNN applied to static CSI is slightly lower than that applied to the dynamic CSI, since there is an inevitable regression error due to the randomness of the dynamic channel.
+For the dualCNN trained based on the CSI data, it achieves comparable CSI estimation NMSE performance to the LMMSE method with lower complexity.
+We can see that the CSI estimation NMSE of the proposed ISAC complex CNN CSI enhancer is much lower than the above two CSI estimators by around 17 dB, given the same SNR.
+This is because the proposed ISAC complex CNN can maintain the complex-valued phase information without possible deviation caused by treating the real and imaginary parts of the complex CSI as isolated data, and the ISAC transform modules make the ISAC complex CNN able to process the sparse transform-domain CSI tensors more efficiently.
+The DFT-based transform-domain method also exploits the sparse CSI expression in the transform-domain by padding zeros to all the noise-like transform-domain CSI elements.
+However, it can not retain the phase of transform-domain CSI.
+Therefore, the CSI estimation NMSE of the DFT-based transform-domain method is significantly larger than that of our proposed enhancer.
+Moreover, the CSI estimation NMSE of ISAC complex CNN applied to the static channel is slightly lower than that applied to the dynamic CSI, since there is an inevitable regression error due to the randomness of the dynamic channel.